-The insights and perspectives shared in the interviews and discussion session complement the survey data and contextualize the funding gaps and disproportionalities outlined in the quantitative funding scan within broader systemic issues.
-Interview results are organized into seven key themes: holistic approaches to funding, relationship building in Indigenous communities, barriers and gaps in funding landscape, innovative application and reporting processes, recommendations for non-Indigenous philanthropists, Indigenous leadership and control, and climate and the environment.
+The insights and perspectives shared in the interviews and discussion sessions complement the survey data and contextualize the funding gaps and disproportionalities within broader systemic issues.
+Interview results are organized into seven key themes: holistic approaches to funding. relationship building in Indigenous communities, barriers and gaps in funding landscape, innovative application and reporting processes, recommendations for non-Indigenous philanthropists, Indigenous leadership and control, and climate and the environment.